The Real Root of Anxiety—and Why Connection Is the Cure

 😩 Under anxiety is the terror of abandonment.

 And the enemy LOVES that fear.
-He uses isolation to deepen it.

-The enemy whispers: 😈 “You’re too much.”
+So the whispers keep coming: 😈 “You’re too much.”

 👻 “You’re on your own.”